seebk/GIMP-Lensfun/_posts/2015-11-15-GimpLensfun-v0.2.4.md

 __Please note that windows package is experimental and we cannot give any support on that platform!__
 If there is anybody out there who is willing to take over maintenance of an official windows installer please contact us.

+__EDIT 2015/12/20 The windows installer has been updated.
+The previous version did not properly load the database.__

 <a target="_blank" href="https://github.com/seebk/GIMP-Lensfun/releases/tag/0.2.4">Download at GitHub</a>